 The bank statement(s) or evidence you use to show the funds have been held for 28 days must be from the 31 days before you submit your application.
 The 28 days is calculated from the date of the last transaction in the last dated bank statement.

-To prove you have official financial sponsorship you need to show your reference number for confirmation of acceptance for studies (CAS).
+To prove your financial evidence as a student have official sponsorship you need to show your reference number for confirmation of acceptance for studies (CAS).

 If your official financial sponsorship is not recorded on your CAS you’ll need to show a letter of confirmation from the official financial sponsor.
 If you are not sure ask your sponsor.
 The letter must show: